CleverCloud/doc.clever-cloud.com/partials/language-specific-deploy/node.md

 * `npm`: Defaults to `npm-install` for now
 * `yarn`: uses [yarn](https://yarnpkg.com/)

+If a `yarn.lock` file exists in your application's main folder, then the `yarn` package manager will be automatically used.
+To overwrite this behaviour, either delete the `yarn.lock` file or set the `NODE_BUILD_TOOL` environment variable.

 ## Automatic HTTPS redirection

 You can use the [X-Forwarded-Proto header](https://www.clever-cloud.com/doc/get-help/faq/#how-to-know-if-a-user-comes-from-a-secure-connection-) to enable it.